dongyaoz/EECS-545-Project/VAT_Teacher_v1/README.md

+ One version of VAT_Teacher
-This folder contains one version of VAT teacher
+This folder contains modified files compared to the mean teacher method.